-As 5G-based networks are deployed in our nation and across the world, there is great promise of positive changes in the way humans and machines communicate, operate, and interact in the physical and virtual world.
-5G networks support increased cybersecurity protections through the addition of standards-based features and the increased use of modern information technologies.
-With cellular networks transitioning from 4G to 5G, it is important for organizations to understand and address the challenges, opportunities, and risks associated with the use of 5G networks.
+As 5G-based networks are deployed in our nation and across the world, this brings great promise of positive changes to the way humans and machines communicate, operate, and interact in the physical and virtual world.
+Such changes are possible because 5G networks support increased cybersecurity protections through the addition of standards-based features and the deployment of more modern information technologies.

-The NCCoE is initiating an effort in collaboration with industry participants to demonstrate how the components of 5G architectures can be used securely to mitigate risks and meet industry sectors’ compliance requirements for a number of 5G use case scenarios.
+The NCCoE is initiating this project in collaboration with industry participants to show how the components of 5G architectures can securely mitigate risks and meet industry sectors’ compliance requirements for several 5G use case scenarios.
 5G standards have been designed to support use case-specific capabilities by way of network deployment options.
 The proposed proof-of-concept solution will integrate commercial and open source products that leverage cybersecurity standards and recommended practices to showcase 5G’s robust security features.

-This project will result in a NIST Cybersecurity Practice Guide, a publicly available description of the practical steps needed to implement a cybersecurity reference design that addresses this challenge.
+This project will result in a National Institute of Standards and Technology Cybersecurity Practice Guide, a publicly available description of the practical steps needed to implement a cybersecurity reference design that addresses this challenge.

 If you have any questions or suggestions, or would like to join our Community of Interest, please email the project team at firstname.lastname@example.org.